Astro-5444/ELA2.0_Arms_Chatbot/README.md

 ---

-# 📶 How to Connect to the Jetson Orin Nano (Headless or GUI)
+# 📶 How to Connect to the Jetson Orin Nano

 To control the Jetson Orin Nano from your laptop, follow these steps.
 You can either connect via terminal (`SSH`) or get full desktop access using `NoMachine`.